blake8steak/FBU-Instagram/README.md

 ## Notes

-Building the app itself wasn't too difficult - but challenging myself to build the app with MVVM with Clean Architechture was challenging.
+Building the app itself wasn't too difficult - but challenging myself to build the app with MVVM with Clean Architecture was challenging.

 This was a great final project to end the three week course.
 I feel that I was able to apply everything I've learned about Android development into this project.